Article Updated: 23 Aug 2021

 - from June 01, 2021 Google / YouTube will start collecting U.S. withholding tax* from all accounts if applicable

-Here’s the original YouTube announcement:
+Here’s the original YouTube announcement from March 9, 2021:

 We’re reaching out because Google will be required to deduct U.S. taxes from payments to creators outside of the U.S. later this year (as early as June 2021).
 Over the next few weeks, we’ll be asking you to submit your tax info in AdSense to determine the correct amount of taxes to deduct, if any apply.
 If your tax info isn’t provided by May 31, 2021, Google may be required to deduct up to 24% of your total earnings worldwide.